 If you also want to store bikes or surfboards inside your camper van, the space becomes quite precious.

-Most campsites have toilet facilities so consider how often you’ll even use it.
+Most campsites have toilet facilities so consider how often you’ll even use them.
 Sure it’s great to have an onboard toilet but it’s not the end of the world if you don’t.

 Not all campervans have a toilet and their owners manage well enough.

 There are public bathrooms almost everywhere.
-Fuel stations, shopping centres, supermarkets and restaurants.
-Even National Parks and tourist attractions have toilet facilities.
+Fuel stations, shopping centers, supermarkets, and restaurants.
+Even National Parks and tourist attractions have normal toilet facilities.

 So most of the time, you can use public toilets.

-Some public facilities aren’t as hygienic or well stocked as you might like so bring your own toilet paper and hand sanitiser.
+Some public facilities aren’t as hygienic or well-stocked as you might like so bring your own toilet tissue and hand sanitizer.

 Unless you’re on a campsite, going in the night can be more of a challenge.

 If you’re in the wilderness, it’s easy to go behind a tree or bush.
 Going out in the middle of the night when it’s cold, raining, blowing a gale or you’re likely to encounter any local wildlife isn’t great though.

 The alternative is to use a “pee pot”.
 It’s easier for men to pee in a bottle but women can use a jar with a wide opening and it’s just as good.